osxmidi/LinVst/README.md

 To make

+The devel branch has experimental additional changes as compared to the master branch.

 The plugininterfaces folder contained within the VST2_SDK folder, needs to be placed in the LinVst files folder. https://www.steinberg.net/en/company/developers.html

 Wine libwine development files.